 Competence Testing of Applicants

 The applicant must take and pass the Series 7 examination.
-This six hour exam tests a broad range of investment and financial analysis subjects and has extensive testing on the applicant’s knowledge of SEC business ethics rules.
+This six hour exam tests a broad range of investment and financial analysis subjects and has extensive testing on the applicant’s knowledge of FINRA business ethics rules.
 The test typically requires between 100 and 200 hours of study.
-The passing grade is 70.
 Approximately one third of test takers fail the exam.
 The test may be taken again if not passed.

 Strict Ethical Rules Governing Registered Representative Behavior